MinDl1/labs/README.md

 ## Building

-For build code and upload on Arduino, you need to download [Arduino IDE](https://www.arduino.cc/en/software) and [Processing](https://processing.org/) to see the game and play.
+For build code and upload on Arduino, you need to download [Arduino IDE](https://www.arduino.cc/en/software).
-This code work only for [Arduino Uno](https://docs.arduino.cc/hardware/uno-rev3).
+This code work only for [NodeMCU 32S] (https://nodemcu.readthedocs.io/en/dev-esp32/).

 ---